Sales Engineer

 - An embeddable widget that runs Kabaido inside your own ERP or CRM screen is on the near-term roadmap.
 It is coming, not shipping today.
 What ships today is the API, the MCP server and the webhooks that already write into those systems.

 - No. Every value carries a source span from your catalogue or the request.
 Where a value is missing it returns a clarification and a null, never a guess.
-Cite or abstain is the rule across both Kabaido products.
+Cite or abstain is the rule across the whole platform, in the app and in the inbox alike.

 Send the last RFQ you quoted